Duration

 Trimester 6

-Studio II is a continuation of Studio I. In this unit, students will finalise their project to a professional/publishable standard.
+Production Studio IV is a continuation of Production Studio III.
+In this unit, students will finalise their project to a professional/publishable standard.
 Students will work with their peers and mentors to develop and apply advanced technical skills to expedite the creative realisation of their project.
 To more accurately simulate professional practice, students will be required to engage with peers in other disciplines or external practitioners for sound production, acting/voiceovers and so on, as required.
 AGA 404 students, in consultation with the unit coordinator, may also involve students in AGA 304 to assist in the development of this project.
 At the end of this unit, students will exhibit their completed project.

 Credit Points: 12